neezr/wikidataloader/README.md

-# wikidatasets
+# wikidataloader

-Easy pythonic wrapper around the [Wikidata SPARQL API](https://query.wikidata.org/) for quick creation of datasets.
+Easy pythonic wrapper around the [Wikidata SPARQL API](https://query.wikidata.org/) for quick creation of datasets from Wikidata.

 Only supports simple, non-recursive queries - for complex queries please directly use the [SPARQL API](https://query.wikidata.org/) provided by Wikidata.